gerwitz/hgc-v11/content/articles/2010/05/10/defective.md

 - medicine
 - health
 - extropy
-excerpt: I experienced my first anesthetic in under the blinding glare of an operation lamp with a gruff old doctor taking a needle to my mouth while shouting German to his assistant.
+abstract: I experienced my first anesthetic in under the blinding glare of an operation lamp with a gruff old doctor taking a needle to my mouth while shouting German to his assistant.
 ---

 In 36 years, I've never been subject to medical modification.
 I've suffered cuts and bruises, of course, but have never had a doctor use tools on me with even local anesthesia.
 No cavities, operations, or even orthodontics.
 All the usual suspect parts are still with me: appendix, tonsils, wisdom teeth.